lsst-dm/dm_dev_guide/work/backports.rst

    Continue using the same procedure outlined in :ref:`review-preparation`.
    Check that it cleanly builds via scons.
 There should be a latest shared v23.0.0.rcN stack on lsst-devl.
    Run Jenkins.
 When running Jenkins, build against the release branch and rc1 even if later rcNs exist.
-   The default ``SPLENV_REF`` may no longer be appropriate for ``v23.0.x``.
+   The default ``SPLENV_REF`` value (the rubin-env conda metapackage version) may no longer be appropriate for ``v23.0.x``.
-   If you are unsure of the recommended env for the release, check with the release manager.
+   If you are unsure of the recommended env for the release, see the :external+pipelines:ref:`release documentation page <release_history>` or check with the release manager.

    .. code-block:: bash